 Japan’s largest freshwater lake, Lake Biwa is often alluded to in ancient Japanese literature.
 Within the vicinity of the lake, there are some attractions known for their autumn leaves.

 The beautiful national treasure that is Hikone Castle has a garden called Genkyu-en, which is illuminated at night throughout autumn.
 It’s 10 minutes from JR Hikone Station and admission costs ¥800.

-The autumn moon at Ishiyama-dera (10 minutes from Keihan Ishiyamadera Station, entrance ¥600, hours from 8:30am – 4:30pm), where Lady Murasaki is said to have begun writing The Tale of Genji, is traditionally considered to be one of the Eight Views of Omi (the ancient name for Shiga Prefecture), so head on over to see for yourself if it deserves the recognition.
+The autumn moon at Ishiyamadera (10 minutes from Keihan Ishiyamadera Station, admission ¥600), where Lady Murasaki is said to have begun writing The Tale of Genji, is traditionally considered to be one of the Eight Views of Omi (the ancient name for Shiga Prefecture).
+Head on over to see for yourself if it deserves the recognition.

 Lastly, there’s Mt.
-Hiei, on the southwestern side, which stands on the border of Kyoto and Shiga Prefectures.
+Hiei, on the southwestern side, which stands on the border of Kyoto and Shiga prefectures.

 2. Mt.
 Koya (Wakayama Prefecture)

 Mt.
-Koya, or Koyasan in Japanese (-san is the suffix for “mountain”), is holy ground for Shingon Buddhists, as their founder, Kukai (a.k.a.
-Kobo Daishi) established a monastery there.
+Koya, or Koyasan in Japanese (-san is the suffix for “mountain”), is holy ground for Shingon Buddhists as their founder Kukai (aka Kobo Daishi) established a monastery there.
 It’s both a pilgrimage and tourist spot, albeit a quieter and more tranquil tourist spot than most.
 With temples making up most of its tourist attractions, the sacred aura of the place really gets to you, so it’s a good place for a spiritual retreat.

 3. Mt.
 Yoshino (Nara Prefecture)